 Staring down at all my possessions, it’s easy to become judgmental.
 Too much.
 I have too much stuff.

-It’s not some kind of ownership anorexia — it’s more a panicky feeling that I can’t carry everything I own with me in one armload.
+It’s not ownership anorexia, it’s more a panicky feeling that I can’t carry everything I own with me in one armload.
 How am I going to travel stress-free with all this junk?
 How the hell did I accumulate it in the first place?
 The room’s a mess.
 Everything pulled from the closets and bathroom and drawers of my desk.
 Everything I own laid out in a grid, staring back at me like foot soldiers on parade, intent on destroying my sense of independence and mobility.

 I start packing and it’s not long before I’m back in a comfortable space.
 This goes here, that goes there.
-These can be rolled and stored because I won’t be using them for a long while, but these need to be put in a small bag, added to my carry-on, kept at close hand so I can pull them out quickly when necessary without disturbing the Tetris-like internals of my packing setup.
-Things disappear into bags and the panic subsides slightly — it all fits, more or less, and I can carry most of it without any trouble.
+These can be rolled and stored because I won’t be using them for a long while, but these need to be put in a small bag, added to my carry-on, kept close at hand so I can pull them out quickly when necessary without disturbing the Tetris-like internals of my packing setup.
+Things disappear into bags and the panic subsides.
+It all fits, more or less, and I can carry most of it without any trouble.
 The necessary stuff.

 But there’s other stuff.
 Bed sheets and blankets.
 A fan, a heater.
 The desk and bed are on their way out, so they don’t count, but does the chair?
 Does the second camera I’ve only just realized I never use?
 These are things that will need to be given away or sold.
 Things I’ll need to emotionally disconnect from so that when I hand them off I don’t feel the strain of loss.
 The pain of anti-accumulation that, even after all these years, is still strangely painful.
 It’s uncomfortable to own, but can be even more so to discard.
 I’ll get over it.